ECWA Women's Super 8 Tournament

-The Super 8 Tournament is an annual professional wrestling tournament held by the East Coast Wrestling Association.
+The ECWA Women's Super 8 Tournament is an annual professional wrestling tournament held by the East Coast Wrestling Association (ECWA) annually since 2014.
 The tournament is contested by eight female wrestlers in a one-night single-elimination format.
-The tournament was originally called the Chickfight tournament until ECWA was sold in 2019 where it was rebranded the Women's Super 8 Tournament.
+The tournament was originally called the ECWA Super 8 ChickFight Tournament until being rebranded in 2019.

 History

 The Super 8 Tournament was first held on October 11, 2014, and was won by Tessa Blanchard.
+Deonna Purrazzo became the first wrestler in 20 years at ECWA to win the tournament back-to-back between the year 2015 and 2016, including the ECWA Super 8 Tournament.
+In 2021, the tournament was renamed to the Women's Super 8 Tournament.